velolabs/lattis_sdk_ios_public/README.md

 ```swift
 ellipse?.isMagnetAutoLockEnabled = true // false by default
 ```
 * `isMagnetAutoLockEnabled == nil` means you don't have it's state yet.
 You can receive updates for that value in `didUpdate value` delegate method.
-No specific case for the value, just catch case for the Captive Touch value and check `ellipse?.isMagnetAutoLockEnabled`

 #### Shackle position check (FW => 2.75)
 You can check if shackle is inserted or not.